chipsalliance/Caliptra/doc/Caliptra.md

 Any private key material or symmetric key material embedded in the RTL (and therefore “global”) must be treated as having low value, reaching zero value in a number of quarters.
 A supply chain attacker can destructively obtain the key material, and loss of one part is not going to trigger any alarms.

-Mitigation against SCA is not necessarily trivial and may be implemented in a variety of ways. \[**14**\] provides a comprehensive overview of methods and techniques used in various SCA as well as recommendations for countermeasures against such attacks (including feasibility and applicability).
+Mitigation against SCA is not necessarily trivial and may be implemented in a variety of ways. [[Reference 7](#ref-7)] provides a comprehensive overview of methods and techniques used in various SCA as well as recommendations for countermeasures against such attacks (including feasibility and applicability).
 Additionally, there are many academic papers available from NIST and other resources that discuss SCA and their countermeasures.

 ## Compliance and Certification Requirements